ealopera/GWAS_UMCG_HPC/README.md

 # GWAS_UMCG_HPC

-Created by: Robert Warmerdam, Esteban Lopera
+Created by: Robert Warmerdam, Esteban Lopera.

-Created on: 03-03-2021
+Created on: 03-03-2021.

-Contact information: e.a.lopera.maya@umcg.nl, robert_warmerdam@hotmail.com
+Contact information: e.a.lopera.maya@umcg.nl, robert_warmerdam@hotmail.com.

 ### DESCRIPTION
 Here you will find instructions and scripts to calculate GWAS in the HPC-gearshift using SAIGE